tmg-ling/mlflow-tmg-ling/README.md

 central model registry.
 The MLflow Tracking component is an API that logs and loads the parameters, code versions, and artifacts from ML model experiments.

+- Host a serverless MLflow server
+- Set s3 as artifact and backend stores
+- Track SageMaker experiments with Mlflow
+- Register models trained in SageMaker in the MLflow Model Registry
+- Deploy an MLflow model into a SageMaker endpoint

 ### Setup

 1. Start a virtual enviornment